broadinstitute/rawls/README.md

 ### Developing Database Schema Changes

-If you are writing Liquibase migrations or doing database work, set up a database clone by following steps #2 through #4 of [running Back Rawls](#additional-requirements-for-back-rawls).
+If you are writing Liquibase migrations or doing database work, set up a database clone by following the steps for [running Back Rawls](#additional-requirements-for-back-rawls).

 ## Developer quick links:
 * Swagger UI: https://rawls.dsde-dev.broadinstitute.org